|

 adapt without severe electrolyte imbalances.

 Frostbite.
 This was a serious problem in the Aleutians campaign, among airmen operating at high altitude, and — incredibly — among troops in New Guinea, who discovered that freezing temperatures were possible at night in the Owen Stanley Mountains.
 Treatment consisted of gently warming the frozen tissues to avoid damage that might lead to gangrene.
-The U.S. Air Force responded with electrically heated flight suits and improved hatches for gunports.
+The U.S. Air Force responded with electrically heated flight suits and improved hatches for gun ports.

 Snakebite.
 Okinawa is the habitat of the habu, a venomous snake of the pit viper family, related to the rattlesnake of North America.
-Prior to the Okinawa campaign, Service Force, Pacific Fleet stockpiled a supply of antivenom from the Indian snakebite laboratory at Calcutta to treat snakebite victims.
+Prior to the Okinawa campaign, Service Force, Pacific Fleet stockpiled a supply of antivenin from the Indian snakebite laboratory at Calcutta to treat snakebite victims.
 As it turned out, the threat was exaggerated, and there were very few snakebite victims.

 Triage.
-One painful aspect of military medicine is the need for triage to determine where to use limited medical resources when these were overwhelmed by the numbers of sick or injured persons.
+One wrenching aspect of military medicine is the need for triage to determine where to use limited medical resources when these were overwhelmed by the numbers of sick or injured persons.
 Though improvements in medical care greatly reduced the need for triage in the Pacific War compared with previous conflicts, there were still situations in which medical personnel had to make painful choices of which patients to treat first.

-Triage sorted patients into the non-urgent, who could wait some hours for
+Triage sorted patients into the non-urgent, who could wait some

-treatment without serious risk of death or complications; urgent, who
+treatment without serious risk of death or complications; urgent,

 were at risk of serious complications if not treated within a few